Jeremy Lalrinnunga’s youthful star shines bright in pain-ridden gold medal feat at CWG 2022

 The 19-year-old, capturing the action on an Instagram Live session, regularly broke into roars of encouragement as if he were Sargar’s personal hype man.
 “Aayega!
 Aayega!
 (It will come),” he shouted frantically.
 Larinnunga shrieked in disappointment and clapped and cheered for his teammate.

-On Sunday, presumably in the absence of his own personal hype man, as he braved injuries of his own, Lalrinnunga picked up the gold medal in the 67kg category at the Games.
+On Sunday, presumably in the absence of his own personal hype man, as he braved injuries of his own, Jeremy picked up the gold medal in the 67kg category at the Games.

 JEREMY WINS GOLD 🥇